-While I am here to tell you that it takes two people to make a relationship work, and both parties have a responsibility for a relationship not working out, there can be some overt actions that society tells us are very wrong and very much puts the responsibility on one spouse.
-These include:
+While I am here to tell you that it takes two people to make a relationship work, and both parties have a responsibility for a relationship not working out, there can be some overt actions society tells us are wrong that place the responsibility on one spouse, such as:

-- Extremely bad management of finances — including wracking up debt, overspending and inability to keep a job / refusal to work
+- Managing finances poorly — including racking up debt, overspending, and inability to keep a job / refusal to work

 - Simply wanting to leave to live your own life

-If you feel guilty for leaving a marriage, really beating yourself up, here are a few things to consider:
+If you feel guilty for leaving a marriage, and you are really beating yourself up, here are a few things to consider:

 - Be honest: Is your husband really working on this relationship?
 Or has he passively given up, too.